ckenlam/Conway_Game_of_Life/README.md

 * Any dead cell with three live neighbours becomes a live cell.
 * All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

-The following is a sample result
+The following is a sample result:

 ![](game_of_life.gif)

 Simply run the script as followed: